russhughes/st7789_mpy/README.md

 Working examples
 ----------------

-This module was tested on ESP32 and ESP8266 MCUs.
+This module was tested on ESP32, ESP8266 and the STM32 based pyboard1.1.

 You have to provide `machine.SPI` object and at least two pins for RESET and DC pins on the screen for the display object.